inflearn logo

 ■ Instructor Introduction

-When writing doesn't flow well, most people act like this.
+When writing isn't going well, most people do this.

 But strangely enough,